123YuhengWU321/SIMPLE-BSD-SYSTEM/README.md

 Process related design is at kern0.3/proc/proc.c, process realted syscall is placed at kern0.3/syscall/A5_syscalls.c and kern0.3/syscall/execv_helper.c</br>
 Refer to https://sites.google.com/view/cpen331fall2022/assignments/assignment-5?authuser=0 for detailed explanantions </br>
 Refer to https://people.ece.ubc.ca/~os161/man/ for what each syscall does </br>

+## Highlight3 - Paging and Memory Management:
+Will be added soon